NicoloCavalli95horses/KMS-web-testing/01 Notes/LM (word n-gram language model).md

 LM is a simple and intuitive approach that can be used to predict the next node in a sequence.
 The model:
 - has limited memory, ignoring words that are out the *n - 1* window
-- is subject to combinatoric computations, because large combinations of words have to be memorized  as the value of  *n* increases
+- is subject to combinatoric computations, because large combinations of words have to be memorized as the value of *n* decreases
 - is trained on a body of text, calculating the probability associated to every n-gram
 ### Application

 - text auto-completion
 - text correction
 - automatic translation
 - natural language synthesis
+- sequence prediction in general - see [[ESG (event sequence graph)]]
 ### Example with a bigram (n=2)

 **(1) Consider the following body of text:**